Skip to content

 First of all, what is denbu?

-When most people hear the word "denbu," they probably think of the cute pink "sakura denbu."
-But what exactly is "denbu"?
-After researching, I discovered that it is a type of tsukudani made by shredding fish meat and seasoning it with sugar, soy sauce, mirin, and other ingredients.
-"Sakura denbu" is often made using white fish such as sea bream or cod, seasoned with sugar, mirin, sake, and salt, and colored with food coloring.
+First of all, what exactly is "denbu?"
+I looked it up and found out that it is a type of tsukudani (food boiled in soy sauce) made by shredding fish meat into small pieces and seasoning it with sugar, soy sauce, mirin, etc. "Sakura denbu" is made using white fish such as sea bream or cod, and is often seasoned with sugar, mirin, sake, and salt, and colored with food coloring.

 It is made by Yamayoshi Kunizawa Hyakuma Shoten in Kagoshima Prefecture.